 Wow, it’s been a hot minute since I’ve come up with a blog post title that long.
 Can I just get a round of applause for that?
 Thank you, no really.
 You don’t need to stand up.

-Which segues nicely into the topic of today’s post.
+Which segues nicely into today’s post.

 Recently, I found this graphic: